Coltonc18/ESP_Polar/docs/setup.md

 After completing the setup:

 1. Review the [API Documentation](API.md) for detailed information about the code structure
-2. Check the [README](../README.md) for project overview and features
-3. Start collecting and analyzing HRV data
+2. Start collecting and analyzing HRV data!